AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 - Neuroglancer links (url)
 - Rerun files (rrd)

-Figures, images, and videos can be any size, but they will fit best on the screen if they are landscape and shaped roughly like a computer screen (1280×800 or 1900×1200 px both work well).
+Figures, images, and videos can be any size, but they will fit best on the screen if they are landscape and shaped roughly like a computer screen (for example, 1280×800 or 1900×1200 px).

-You can link to your references in one of three ways:
+You can link to your references in one of four ways:

 - Provide a relative path to a file in the data asset's S3 bucket, i.e. "figures/my_figure.png".
 The mount/asset name should not be included.
 - Provide a url to a publicly accessible file, i.e. "https://mywebsite.com/myfile.png"
-- Provide a path to any public S3 bucket, i.e. "s3://bucket/key"
+- Provide a path to any public S3 bucket, i.e. "s3://bucket/myfile.png"
+- Provide a FigURL/kachery-cloud hash, i.e. "sha1://uuid.ext", note that only for FigURL hashes you **must append the filetype**.
+The hash only doesn't tell us what type of file will be returned.

 **Q: I saw fancy things like dropdowns in the QC Portal, how do I do that?**